microsoft/microsoft-ui-xaml-specs/active/teachingtip/TeachingTipSpec.md

 * Try to avoid showing teaching tips too often.
 Teaching tips are most likely to each recieve individual attention when they are staggered throughout long sessions or across multiple sessions.
 * Keep tips succinct and their topic clear.
 Research shows users, on average, only read 3-5 words and only comprehend 2-3 words before deciding whether to interact with a tip.

+### Reconfiguring an open teaching tip

+All content and properties, with an exception of light-dismiss vs. explicit-dismiss, can be reconfigured while the teaching tip is open and will take effect immediately.

+When reconfiguring a tip between light-dismiss and explicit-dismiss, the tip must be closed and reopened for this change to take affect.
+Note that not doing so may cause an explicit-dismiss teaching tip to have its Close button removed before the light-dismiss behavior is enabled.

 # API Notes

 ### Notable Properties